 - ½ tsp salt

 - 2-3 tsp water until desired thickness or no extra water for dip

 Put all the ingredients except for the water into a blender (or immersion blender).

-Add water a tablespoon at a time, blending between each one until desired thickness.
+Add water a teaspoon at a time, blending between each one until desired thickness.

 Store in an air tight container or bottle in the fridge.